craig-davis/craig-davis.github.io/_posts/2016-07-10-summer-science-fiction-reading.markdown

     amazon: http://amzn.to/29wleo1
     caption: "An alien civilization that is completely unique"
     review: |
         Alexis Vonderach and a team of engineers explore a tunnel system under the ice of Europa.
-They discover a hieroglyphics and a unfathomably strange civilization.
-It is rare that an author can create an interesting alien civilization that it not anthropomorphic - an alien that is completely alien that yet we as readers can empathize with.
+They discover hieroglyphics and an unfathomably strange civilization.
+It is rare that an author can create an interesting alien civilization that it not anthropomorphic - an alien that is completely alien and yet we as readers can empathize with.
 This book captured me, and I read the full trilogy.
-There's some great science in both the space travel and in the technology to explore Europa, and the details are interesting without being overly detailed.
-This started as a short story, and there are some leaps and details made that do feel like filler material.
+There's some great science in both the space travel and in the technology to explore Europa and the details are interesting without being overly detailed.
+This started as a short story and there are some leaps and details made that do feel like filler material.
 But, the overall quality and impression of this book make it a great summer read.
   - title: "Ship Breaker"
     author: "Paolo Bacigalupi"
     year: 2011